Jacob Burns Film Center

 - Artists working in all film genres are encouraged to apply.

-- Project proposal: A detailed plan for the project the applicant will complete during the fellowship period, including a rough timeline.
-The proposal should also provide information on the current status of the project, highlighting available materials (e.g. script or plot treatment), any casting or crew decisions to date, and completed work on the project thus far, if any.
+- Project proposal: A detailed plan for the project the Fellow will complete during the fellowship period, including a rough timeline.
+The proposal should also provide information on the current status of the project, highlighting available materials (e.g. script or plot treatment), any casting or crew decisions to date, and any completed work on the project thus far.

 - A representative reel or three (3) work samples